fnando/i18n-js/README.md

 ### Translations in JS are not updated when Sprockets not loaded before this gem

 The "rails engine" declaration will try to detect existence of "sprockets" before adding the initailizer If sprockets is loaded after this gem, the preprocessor for making JS translations file cache to depend on content of locale files will not be hooked.
-So ensure sprockets is loaded before this gem like moving entry of sprockets in Gemfile or adding "require" statements for sprockets somewhere.
+So ensure sprockets is loaded before this gem by moving the entry of sprockets in the Gemfile or adding "require" statements for sprockets somewhere.

 **Note:** See issue [#404](https://github.com/fnando/i18n-js/issues/404) for more details and discussion of this issue.